japfeifer/frechet-queries/README.md

 3) Sub-trajectory Proximity Queries under the Discrete and Continuous Fréchet Distances

 Other potentially interesting sub-topics that have accompanying code include:
-1) Performing trajectory sililarity searches using Hyper Vector computing (Pentti Kanerva, Chris Eliasmith, Tony Plate, et al.).
+1) Performing trajectory similarity searches using Hyper Vector computing (search on authors Pentti Kanerva, Chris Eliasmith, and Tony Plateto learn more about hyper vector computing).

 For detailed information on each of the projects, including how to access the various data sets and how to install and run experiments, please click on the Wiki page.